city41/breakouts/resources/README.md

 This directory contains the resources used in the breakout implementations.
 If you are adding a new implementation (thank you!) then please use these resources as closely as possible.

+## License

+All of these resources were created by me (Matt Greer) and are licensed under MIT, just like all Breakouts code.
+Use these as you please.

 ## What's Here

 These are the images, sound and other misc resource files used in the breakouts.
 If you are adding a new engine, just copy these files locally into that engine's directory.